 How to Prevent SSL SWEET32 Attack

-To prevent SWEET32 attacks, you need to make sure your systems use only strong ciphers with large block sizes.
+To prevent SWEET32 attacks, you must ensure your systems use only strong ciphers with large block sizes.
 A modern block cipher would rely on a higher number of blocks.

 Want to verify the level of security of your web app or API?
-You can use Crashtest Security’s SSL Vulnerability Scanner to discover vulnerabilities right away.
+You can use Crashtest Security’s SSL Vulnerability Scanner to discover vulnerabilities quickly.